CU-ESIIL/Innovation-Summit-2024__6_Land-use-and-management-under-climate-change/README.md

 ## Our Project
 Shades of Resilience: How does Land Use Change Influence Social and Ecological Resilience?

-We aim to implement a case study to identify how land use change over time influences social and ecological resilience.
+We aim to implement a case study (state of California) to identify how land use change over time influences social and ecological resilience.

 ## Documentation
 - Access detailed documentation on our [GitHub Pages site](https://your-gh-pages-url/).